Existence of generalized Busemann functions and Gibbs measures for random walks in random potentials: The main result

+If, on the other hand, we consider the restricted-length version of the RWRE model and rewrite it as an unrestricted-length model, following Remark \ref{rk:resAsUnr1}, then the paths become directed and the restriction on the choice of $\xi$ in the definition of $\DctbCbar$ disappears.
+See Remark \ref{ex2:nRWRE} for further details. \end{remark}

-The following is our main result.
+With the previous discussion in mind, the following is our main result.
 It produces for each linear facet of $\ppShapeUnrA{\beta, \usc}$ (which can degenerate into a singleton) a probability measure on semi-infinite paths that is consistent with both the restricted-length and the unrestricted-length point-to-point quenched polymer measures and under which the polymer is directed into the given facet.
+Appendix \ref{app:consistency} discusses the Gibbs consistency properties of the restricted- and unrestricted-length measures, from which one can connect to the familiar setting of Dobrushin-Lanford-Ruelle equations.
+Before stating the result, note that because $\cone$ is finitely generated, it has finitely many faces \cite[Theorem 19.1]{Roc-70}.